 speaker

 Eric Hagan

-Okay, just a little bit more on the Reggie credit portfolio.
-How do you think real estate values might respond to the higher cost and the more limited supply of homeowners insurance?
-Do you see that being a risk for housing values and is there a way to potentially even manage that risk?
+Okay.
+Just a little bit more on the REGI credit portfolio.
+I mean, how do you think real estate values might respond to the higher cost and the more limited supply of homeowners insurance?
+Do you see that being a risk for housing values?
+And is there a way to potentially even manage that risk?

 speaker

 Yeah, this is Jason.
-So overall that is absolutely happening, particularly in the South, and also within the multifamily space as well.
+So overall, that is absolutely happening, particularly in the South and also within the multifamily space as well.
 And that definitely is a headwind to further HPA growth.
-I think where you see that the concern that I have with respect to that and also taxes going higher due to increase in valuations is in the short term rental markets.
-And in those markets, particularly with those slowdown of rentals throughout the month and increase in costs, you can see an increase in supply on the market, given the NOI, those short term rental investments have waned.
-So I think that's part of the reason why you're seeing historical increase in supply in markets like Austin, where literally the last six months, you just had a massive pickup in supply side.
-Supply side has kept the market intact given the high funding costs, as well as the higher levels of home prices and lack affordability.
-So when you look at through all that, you still have the super majority part of the country that has a fixed rate mortgage that is not affected, and then incrementally that insurance costs weighs in, but it's still a small piece of the entire puzzle.
-It's where the NOI gets really impacted.
-And I think that's where our concerns are.
-So those are the markets that we're watching very carefully and particularly within our BPL Bridge Book is where we're looking to minimize exposure.
+I think where you see that the concern that I have with respect to that and also taxes going higher due to increase in valuations is in the short-term rental markets.
+And in those markets, particularly with those slowdown of rentals throughout the month and increase in costs, you can see an increase in in supply on the market given the NOI of those short-term rental investments have waned.
+So I think that's part of the reason why you're seeing historical increase in supply in markets like Austin where literally over the last six months you just had a massive pickup in supply side.
+Supply side has kept the market intact given the high funding costs as well as the higher levels of home prices and lack of affordability.
+So when you look at through all that, you know, you still have, you know, the super majority part of the country that has a fixed rate mortgage that's not affected, and then incrementally that insurance cost, you know, weighs in, but it's still, you know, a smaller piece of the entire puzzle.
+It's where the NOI gets really impacted, and I think that's where our concerns are.
+Those are the markets that we're watching very carefully, and particularly within our BPL Bridgebook is where we're looking to minimize exposure.

+speaker